desmos-labs/desmos/docs/developers/msgs/staging/subspaces/edit-subspace.md

   "name": "<New subspace name>",
-  "description": "<Description of the subspace>", "logo": "<URI of the picture that identifies the subspace>", "subspace_type": "<Indicates if users can post in it freely or not>" "editor": "<Desmos address of the subspace editor>", }
+  "description": "<Description of the subspace>", "logo": "<URI of the picture that identifies the subspace>", "subspace_type": "<Indicates if users can post in it freely or not>", "editor": "<Desmos address of the subspace editor>", }
 ```